michel2323/juliacon2020/paper.md

 This natural way of computing the compressed Jacobian yields a very high performing code that is portable to any vector architecture, given that a similar package like `CUDA.jl` exists.
-We note that similar packages for the Intel Compute Engine and AMD ROCm are in development called `oneAPI.jl` and `AMDGPU.jl`, respectively.
+We note that similar packages for the Intel Compute Engine (`oneAPI.jl`) and AMD ROCm (`AMDGPU.jl`) are in development.
 We expect our package to be portable to AMD and Intel GPUs in the future.

 ## Linear Solver